hydroaggie/hydroaggie.github.io/_members/Jihad_Othman.md

         Logan, UT
 ---

-I am a PhD student in the Department of Civil Engineering and Environmental Engineering at Utah State University and Utah Water Research Lab.
-My research focuses on advancing integrated hydrological models to study the impact of climate, land use, and landcover change on watershed hydrological and biogeochemical processes.

-Prior to join USU, I was a Research Assistant at the American University of Beirut fro 2 years.
+Jihad was a MS student in the Department of Civil Engineering and Environmental Engineering at Utah State University and Utah Water Research Lab.
+His research focused on advancing integrated hydrological models to study the watershed hydrological processes.
+Prior to join USU, Jihad was a Research Assistant at the American University of Beirut fro 2 years.

 ## Short Bio

-I received my B.S. and M.S. in Geology and Hydrogeology from the Lebanese University, Lebanon, in 2017 and 2020, respectively.
-I started pursuing my doctoral degree at USU in 2022
+Jihad received his B.S. and M.S. in Geology and Hydrogeology from the Lebanese University, Lebanon, in 2017 and 2020, respectively.
+He started pursuing the MS degree at USU in Fall 2022 and he has completed the degree in Summer 2024.